codeblooded/justdoc/CONTRIBUTING.md

 Glad you want to contribute to this project!
 While guidelines can be a pain, they greatly help to make it easier to maintain the project.
 Please read and follow these guidelines.

 ## Issues
 To make sure issues are resolved in a timely manner, please mark issues with the appropriate labels.
-Please do not add a milestone or assign someone, unless you have specifally been asked to do so or have commit access.
+Please do not add a milestone or assign someone, unless you have specifically been asked to do so or have commit access.
 Please keep this in mind when writing your summary:
 - Explain what you were doing when the bug was noticed
 - Detail the software you are using (OS, Ruby Version, Gem Version, etc.)
 - If any workarounds were found, please describe them (you can also submit a patch :smile:)